android-ui-testing/Cookbook/docs/content/practices/emulator_setup.md

 * [Avito emulator](https://hub.docker.com/r/avitotech/android-emulator-29)

-Talking about the [Avito emulator](https://github.com/google/android-emulator-container-scripts), it also patches your emulator with adb commands to prevent tests flakiness and to speed them up
+Talking about the [Avito emulator](https://github.com/google/android-emulator-container-scripts), it also patches your emulator with adb commands to prevent tests flakiness and to speed them up.

 ##### Run Avito emulator